DeepaKaur/bookstore/README.md

 # bookstore
-Automation test for bookstore tests
+Automation project to validate login, bookstore, profile menus on bookstore.

-Solution generated with Java, Cucumber, Selenium Report artifacts with screenshot
+Frameworks used: Java, Cucumber, Selenium and report artifacts with screenshot, html summary

 ## Initialization
 Run it with maven test